FME Version

 INFORM|FME Configuration: Start freeing memory when the process exceeds 71.99 GB INFORM|FME Configuration: Stop freeing memory when the process is below 53.99

-When it has released enough memory to go below 53.99GB of usage, it will again start to make use of memory instead of caching to disk.
+When it has released enough memory to go below 53.99GB of usage, it will again start using memory instead of caching to disk.

-Because caching to disk is an expensive operation, it's best for performance if FME can stay within the maximum limits.
+Because caching to disk is expensive, it's best for performance if FME can stay within the maximum limits.
 If it cannot do so, then it will record its actions in the log.

 Optimizing Memory Usage